HOList: An Environment for Machine Learning of Higher-Order Theorem Proving: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Alex Alemi, Geoffrey Irving, Cezary Kaliszyk, Ramana Kumar, Viktor Toman, and Josef Urban for their insightful comments and contributions to early versions of this work.
+We would like to thank Alex Alemi, Geoffrey Irving, Cezary Kaliszyk, Thibault Gauthier, Ramana Kumar, Viktor Toman, and Josef Urban for their insightful comments and contributions to early versions of this work.